Carriers maintain pricing power as rejection rates rise for the holidays

 Without much volatility in volumes and rejections over the past three weeks, freight markets have seemingly found their groove.
 The tune is akin to Berlin techno.
 To some, its pace is smooth and machine like.
 To others, its pure chaos.

-This week’s DHL Supply Chain Pricing Power Index: 70 (Carriers) Last week’s DHL Supply Chain Pricing Power Index: 65 (Carriers) Three-month DHL Supply Chain Pricing Power Index Outlook: 75 (Carriers) […]
+This week’s DHL Supply Chain Pricing Power Index: 70 (Carriers) Last week’s DHL Supply Chain Pricing Power Index: 65 (Carriers) Three-month DHL Supply Chain Pricing Power Index Outlook: 75 (Carriers) The DHL Supply Chain Pricing Power Index uses the analytics and data in FreightWaves SONAR to analyze the market and estimate the negotiating power for […]

 We may be seeing signs of a traditional January lull, but at a much higher level than years past.
 On a rejection-adjusted basis, tender volumes are running up 23% yoy versus 20% last week.
 Tender rejections continue to decline modestly, but carriers are still rejecting more than 1-in-5 contracted tenders.
 Stimulus can only carry the freight markets so long.
 Fortunately, the industrial economy is revving up and retailers have significant restocking ahead.